About the Fellowship:

 - Black Seed Studio Visits: The Indigo Arts Alliance staff coordinates studio visits with Visiting Artists, curators, scholars and arts professionals.
 These visits can be virtual or in-person depending on the artists comfort level.

-- Artists must be a descendent from any of the African nations, African-American, Afro-Latin, Caribbean, i.e., the communities inhabiting the geographic breadth of all the places where Africans were displaced as a result of the transatlantic slave trade, Native Americans, indigenous peoples, Latinx, East, and Southeast Asian, the Middle East, and the Pacific Rim.
+- Artists must be a descendent from any of the African nations, African-American, Afro-Latin, Caribbean, i.e., the communities inhabiting the geographic breadth of all the places where Africans were displaced as a result of the transatlantic slave trade, Native Americans, indigenous peoples, Latinx, South Asian and Southeast Asian, the Middle East, and the Pacific Rim.